 The concentration of clinical work in the first year allows fellows to pursue research and scholarly activities in their second year and beyond.
 The second year of fellowship allows protected time to pursue research.
-The Division holds a NIH Infectious Disease/Basic Microbial Pathogenesis Training Grant, now in its 35+ continuous years of funding.
+The division holds a NIH Infectious Disease/Basic Microbial Pathogenesis Training Grant, established in 1980, and now with over 40 plus continuous years of funding.
 More than 30 full-time faculty in the basic and clinical sciences participate in the training of infectious diseases fellows.
 A great deal of flexibility is accorded fellows in their choice of research mentors.
 A faculty advisory committee formed for each fellow will assure that their training goals are achieved.
 Opportunities to participate in formal didactic research training are available to interested fellows through the Clinical Research Training Center (CRTC) at Washington University School of Medicine.

 An optional third year of research is offered to fellows interested in an academic career pursuing research in basic science or clinical research.
 It allows fellows time to complete their projects, write manuscripts and grant proposals.
 Third year fellows may be appointed as Fellow-Instructor and serve as attendings on the clinical services.